WRITTEN DESCRIPTION OF INTERSCHOLASTIC SPORTS OFFERED

 VOLLEYBALL – Volleyball is a game played by two teams consisting of six players on a rectangular court separated into two areas by a net with an inflated ball.
 One team serves the ball over the net, trying to make it land within the opponent’s playing area.
 The receiving team attempts to return the ball over the net in such a manner that it will land within the opponent’s playing area.
 (National Federation of State High School Associations 2012-13 Rulebook)

 WRESTLING – A wrestling match is competition between two individual wrestlers who are of as nearly equal weight as possible.
 A “dual meet” is a series of matches, one in each of the NFHS weight classes.
 A wrestling tournament may be either or both individually bracketed or based upon the results of each wrestler on the team.
-(National Federation of State High School Associations 2012-13 Rulebook)Please CLICK HERE to access a written description of sports offered for Henry County Schools for 2018-2019.For questions, please contact Dr. Curt Miller, Supervisor of Athletics for Henry County Schools, at 770.957.7189, Ext: 456 or by email.
+(National Federation of State High School Associations 2012-13 Rulebook)For questions, please contact Dr. Curt Miller, Supervisor of Athletics for Henry County Schools, at 770.957.7189, Ext: 456 or by email.